-(AGs) that handle tenant (web) traffic in order to provide load balancing, proxy, and other services.
+To make things concrete we draw upon a user traffic trace collected from a large cloud in September 2018.
+The trace contains statistics of tens of thousands of application gateways (AGs) that handle tenant (web) traffic in order to provide load balancing, proxy, and other services.
 The AGs are internally deployed as VMs by the operator.
 We find that the AG's average utilization is very low most of the time.
-Figure 7 shows normalized traffic processed by three most utilized AGs (in the same datacenter) in our trace with 1-minute intervals for a 1-hour period.
+Figure 13 shows normalized traffic processed by three most utilized AGs (in the same datacenter) in our trace with 1-minute intervals for a 1-hour period.
 We can clearly see the bursty nature of the traffic.
 Yet it is very difficult to consolidate their workloads in current cloud because they serve different customers using different configurations (proxy settings, LB strategies, etc.), and there is no way to separate the application logic with the underlying network stack.
 The operator has to deploy AGs as independent VMs, reserve resources for them, and charge customers accordingly.

 NetKernel enables multiplexing across AGs running distinct services, since the common TCP stack processing is now separated into the NSM.
-Using the three most utilized AGs which have the least benefit from multiplexing as an example, without NetKernel each needs 4 cores in our testbed to handle their peak traffic, and the total per-core requests per second (RPS) of the system is depicted in Figure 8 as Baseline.
+Using the three most utilized AGs which have the least benefit from multiplexing as an example, without NetKernel each needs 4 cores in our testbed to handle their peak traffic, and the total per-core requests per second (RPS) of the system is depicted in Figure 14 as Baseline.
 Then in NetKernel, we deploy 3 VMs each with 1 core to replay the trace as the AGs, and use a kernel stack NSM with 5 cores which is sufficient to handle the aggregate traffic.
 Totally 9 cores are used including CoreEngine, representing a saving of 3 cores in this case.
-The per core RPS is thus improved by 33% as shown in Figure 8.
+The per core RPS is thus improved by 33% as shown in Figure 14.
 Each AG has exactly the same RPS performance without any packet loss.
+Note that when the baseline is assigned with 3 cores for each VM, the peak RPS performance becomes 75 for AG1 and AG3 in Figure 13 while the per-core RPS performance does not change in Figure 14.